BUILDING KIDS! BUILDING COMMUNITY! BUILDING A LEGACy!

 Tulip Time's Big Parade

-We traditionally have a float in the Holland, Michigan's Tulip Time Big Band Parade.
-With the float, we are able to spread the word of FIRST to hundreds of television viewers and thousands of spectators.
-Last year we involved all of our students from each group of FIRST, from FLL Jr. - FRC.
-Over the years we capitalize on our time waiting for the parade and we meet politicians to share FIRST with them so that funding continues!
+For several years we have had a float in the Holland, Michigan Tulip Time Big Band Parade.
+With the float, we are able to spread the word of FIRST to hundreds of television viewers and thousands of local visitors.
+Last year we involved all of our students from each group of FIRST from FLL Jr. - FRC.
+Over the years we have been able to meet several different politicians and share FIRST with them.

 Building Lego League Fields

-For over a decade and a half, WOBOT has committed to building and working at our local Lego League competition.
-When the shipment arrives, the students work together to accurately build the many pieces that are involved in the game.
-One box at a time, each group takes their numbered bags and finds the instructions online to build each piece perfectly.
-Once the pieces are built and inspected, the group then locks the pieces into their designated location on the game mat.
-Once everything is set, they are then packaged in separate containers (by table) and taken to the competition and set up by team members the night before the competiton.
-We look forward to doing this every year.
+For many years we build game pieces and work at the Lego Mania Lego League competition.
+When the shipment arrives, the students work together to build the many pieces that are involved in the game.
+One box at a time, each group takes their numbered bags, find the instructions online, and builds each piece perfectly.
+Once the pieces are built and inspected by a couple of people, the group then locks the pieces into their designated location on the game mat.
+Once everything is set, they are then packaged in separate containers (by table) and taken to the competition.
+The night before competition the team members then set up the tables and make sure everything is in 100% working order.
+The WOBOT team looks forward to doing this every year (truth: we like to play with Legos).

 Lego League Competitions